jose-elias-alvarez/null-ls.nvim/doc/CONTRIBUTING.md

 - Check other built-in sources for examples and, whenever possible, use helpers to reduce the number of lines of code in your PR.

-- Make sure your source has a `name`.

-- Make sure to add your built-in source to [BUILTINS](BUILTINS.md).
-Check other examples and follow the existing style.
-Make sure to insert your source's documentation in the correct place to maintain alphabetical order!

 - A built-in source's arguments are the minimal arguments required for the source to work.
 Leave out non-essential arguments.